jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ![](images/1.%20Interfaces%20Main%20Concepts.016.png)

 But this was classic C++ function prototype.
-The new computer language has more possibilities when it comes to command interfaces, some of which are displayed below.
+Encircle has more possibilities when it comes to command interfaces, some of which are displayed below.

 Command inheritance: